 ‘The Asia Pacific region is the main driving force behind recent rapid growth in the world insurance market.
 We aim to nurture next generation actuaries to cater for the strong demand in insurance professionals.
 We look for students wishing to apply their mathematical skills in business context and willing to sharpen their communication and teamwork skills for career advancement.
 We welcome secondary school graduates with strong desire in joining the promising actuarial profession to apply our programme,’ said Prof. Albert Wong, Director of the BBA Programme in IFAA.

-Karis Lau, a final-year student of the IFAA programme, enjoys the challenge the programme has offered her, ‘When I first joined the programme, I found its requirement on quantitative skills much higher than I had expected.
+Karis Lau, a graduate of the IFAA programme, enjoys the challenge the programme has offered her, ‘When I first joined the programme, I found its requirement on quantitative skills much higher than I had expected.
 But I was fortunate to have professors who are always ready to answer my questions – they even spent time reading and replying to my e-mails after office hours.’

 With the support of her teachers and fellow classmates, Karis has thrived in her undergraduate studies and is now equipped with all the skills and knowledge necessary to embark on a new journey after graduation.
 She finds the friendship with her classmates one of the most valuable gifts she has gained from the programme.
 In fact, a supportive learning environment was one of the reasons Karis chose to major in IFAA.